EvoNexusX/2026LiBACAPSURVSY/readme.md

   - periodic disturbance.

 - `generate_separate_csv_for_ships_and_berths_text_compliant.m`
-  Used to generate ship data, berth/quay crane data, and related uncertainty information.
+  Used to generate vessel data, berth/quay crane data, and related uncertainty information.
 It serves as an important data generator for the experiments.

 - `benchmark.m`
   Used to evaluate the scheduling solutions produced by the algorithms.
 In the current implementation, it mainly computes: